-Recovering Seized Assets and Forfeited Money for New Jersey Clients
+Recovering Seized Assets in Forfeiture Matters for New Jersey Clients

-We advise clients as Morris County Asset Forfeiture Lawyers that assets may be seized for several reasons.
+We advise clients as Asset Forfeiture Lawyers that assets may be seized for several reasons.
 According to Federal and New Jersey State Laws, assets may be seized if:

 - The assets were used to facilitate the commission of a crime.